CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started.md

    ![](../media/Edge.png)

-   >**Note**: If you see any open PowerShell prompts, please minimize them and proceed with the next steps.
+   >**Note**: If you see any open PowerShell prompts running, please minimize them and proceed with the next steps.

    ![](../media/minimise-screen.png)